 The museum is housed in an eye-catching building, consisting of five long flat-roofed pavilions atop a 1.5-acre pond, designed by Japanese architect Tadao Ando and opened to the public in 2002.
 The new space boast 53,000 square feet of gallery space and has a state-of-the-art auditorium attached to it.
 Performances and shows are regularly hosted in the auditorium.

-Opening times: Open Tuesday to Sunday 10am-5pm (Closes at 8pm Fridays, and 7pm on Tuesdays between September and November).
+Opening times: Open Tuesday to Sunday 10am-5pm (Closes at 8pm Fridays, and 7pm on Tuesdays).
 Closed on Mondays and major holidays.

 Admission: $10 adults, $4 students with ID cards and seniors aged 65+, free for children under 12.
 Free admission on the first Sunday of every month, and half price on Wednesdays.